AdobeDocs/experience-manager-core-components.de-DE/help/using/overview.md

 >[!NOTE]
 >
->In der AEM-Dokumentation finden Sie das Tutorial[ Erste Schritte mit AEM Sites - WKND (Erste Schritte mit AEM Sites)](https://docs.adobe.com/content/help/en/experience-manager-learn/getting-started-wknd-tutorial-develop/overview.html), in dem Sie anhand eines praktischen Beispiels erfahren, wie Sie mit dem Archteype ein einfaches Projekt implementieren.
+>See the [Getting Started with AEM Sites - WKND Tutorial](https://docs.adobe.com/content/help/en/experience-manager-learn/getting-started-wknd-tutorial-develop/overview.html) in the AEM documentation for a practical example that walks you through using the archetype to implement a simple project.

 ## Funktionen {#features}